BenjaminBFuller/TreesSeattle/README.md

 - Supports adjacent businesses
 - Decreases crime"

-Seen below is the mapping of the 3,129 trees marked as Significant:
+Seen below is the mapping of the 3,129 trees marked as "Significant" within Seattle:
 ![Tree Points](Tree_Points.png)

 A report on the population of significant trees per the seven Seattle [council districts](https://www.seattle.gov/neighborhoods/neighborhoods-and-districts):